 16:00 – 16:10.
 Opening of the workshop with introductory presentations

 - Massimo Tavoni (European Institute on Economics and the Environment)

 - Marc Jaxa-Rozen (University of Geneva)

 16:10 – 17:15.
 Expert presentations and Q&A on advances and remaining challenges in climate impact estimation and modeling.
-Moderator: Johannes Emmerling.
+Moderator: Johannes Emmerling (RFF-CMCC).